steemit/offline_signing/README.md

 # offline_signing

-## Simple offline transaction signing tool
+## Simple offline transfer transaction signing tool

 Because Steem uses TaPoS and transaction expiration times that are built into the transactions, you must first get a recent block number and block prefix with a computer that is online and can connect to the network.
 Once you obtain these from a separate online computer they will be good for use for the next 64k blocks (or roughly 2.2 days).